MicrosoftDocs/dynamics-365-ai/ai-docs/sales/add-conversation-intelligence-tab-teams-meeting.md

 The Dynamics 365 Sales app on Microsoft Teams allows you to enrich your remote selling experience by conducting valuable and meaningful customer conversations&mdash;which translate into revenue, by adding conversation intelligence as an integral part of any Teams meeting.

-As a seller, you don’t need to move between apps to take notes and action items, which take you attention off the business.
-By using the Dynamics 365 Sales app during a Teams meeting, you can have a real-time transcript with highlighted points of interest and captured action items.
+As a seller, you don’t need to move between apps to take notes and action items, which takes your attention off the business.
+Use the app during a Teams meeting to get a real-time transcript with highlighted points of interest and captured action items.
 Additionally, you can take notes, when necessary.

 **Prerequisites**